Technology Resources

 Student Computing Labs & Printing

-The college has four Student Computing Labs available to Students, two in Duluth (LSci 162 and LSci 216) and two in the Twin Cities (WDH 1-120F and WDH 3-150) .
-There are a limited number of Windows workstations available for student use in each.
-They are Windows 10 workstations and require x.500 credentials for logging in.
+The college has four Student Computing Labs available, two in Duluth (LSci 162 and LSci 216) and two in the Twin Cities (WDH 1-120F and WDH 3-150).
+There are a limited number of Windows 10 workstations that require x500 credentials available for student use in each.

-Printing in the labs is now done via the U's managed, cash-to-card printing service.
-You are able to print your jobs from any of the dedicated workstations, or you may also set up your personal devices to print wirelessly.
+Printing in the labs is available via the university's managed cash-to-card printing service.
+Students are able to print jobs from any of the dedicated workstations, or may also set up personal devices to print wirelessly.

-In Duluth, you may visit the ITSS Printing Page, or stop in at the ITSS Help Desk in Kirby Plaza for assistance in setting up wireless printing on your device.
+In Duluth, visit the ITSS Printing Page, or stop in at the ITSS Help Desk in Kirby Plaza for assistance in setting up wireless printing on your device.

-In the Twin Cities you will need to uninstall any previous Pharmacy printers, ensure you are on Eduroam Wifi, and run one of the following installer packages.
+In the Twin Cities, students will need to uninstall any previous Pharmacy printers, ensure they are on Eduroam Wifi, and run one of the following installer packages:

-For additional information the OIT Printing Page is located here.
+For additional information visit the OIT Printing Page.